 Photographer Maggie Zhang ’16 explored one of the world’s great street-art centers- Melborne, Australia-with help from Princeton’s Martin A. Dale ’53 Summer Award.
 Read about her trip and view works by some of her favorite Melborne artists at paw.princeton.edu.

-The PAW year will be winding down soon, at least as far as your secretary is involved.
 Click below for the latest class column, posted on the web, some weeks before the print issue.

 We did it folks. thanks to Bob Kenagy, his cohorts, and all of you Class dues payers!

 Click on the link to read the poem:

 It is only 8 PM on Saturday night, May 31, at Princeton Reunions.
 Many classes will be going strong until the wee hours, and a number of our classmates are celebrating our 61st this very moment.
 Yesterday our 60th Reunion Chairman Peter Benoliel and Class Vice President Dave Brown accepted on behalf of the Class of 1953 the Class of 1912 Trophy, awarded annually to that class more than fifty years out of Princeton, and with at least ten members extant, that has the highest percentage of members attending reunions.
 That was us, folks, just a year ago!